Sunday, December 22, 2024

 If our foreign partners do not provide the promised assistance, Ukraine faces a financial deficit as early as January.

 In this case, the authorities have a plan “B” , within the framework of which, at least at the initial stage, it is planned to increase borrowing on the domestic market.
-“Apostrophe” figured out how realistic such a plan is, and what steps, including unpopular ones, the government might resort to to compensate for the lost Western assistance.
+“Apostrophe” looked into how realistic such a plan is, and what steps, including unpopular ones, the government might resort to to compensate for the lost Western assistance.

 Ukraine may begin implementing the so-called “Plan B” as early as January 2024, if by then it becomes clear that we will not receive financial assistance from Western countries.
 Presidential Advisor Oleg Ustenko stated this recently on a national telethon.